lakshmikantdeshpande/AutoLLD/README.md

 1. **Clone & Parse:** Clones the repo and parses all project files.
 2. **Chunk & Generate:** Splits files into chunks and generates LLDs for each chunk using the LLM.
 3. **Recursive Merge:** Merges LLDs recursively until one remains.
-4. **Fix Mermaid Diagrams:** Calls the LLM to fix and validate all Mermaid diagrams in the final HTML.
-5. **Document Config:** Documents configuration properties found in the codebase.
+4. **Document Config:** Documents configuration properties found in the codebase.

 ## Notes
 - Ensure your API key is set in your environment as specified in `config.py`.